apache/seatunnel/docs/en/spark/configuration/source-plugins/neo4j.md

 ### query [string]

-Cypher query to read the data. you must specify  one way of (query labels relationship)
+Cypher query to read the data.You must specify one option from [query, labels OR relationship]

 ### labels [string]

-List of node labels separated by : The first label will be the primary label. you must specify  one way of (query labels relationship)
+List of node labels separated by : The first label will be the primary label.
+You must specify one option from [query, labels OR relationship]

 ### relationship [string]

-Name of a relationship. you must specify  one way of (query labels relationship)
+Name of a relationship.
+You must specify one option from [query, labels OR relationship]

 ### schema.flatten.limit [string]
 Number of records to be used to create the Schema (only if APOC are not installed)